cube-js/cube/docs/content/Caching/Using-Pre-Aggreations.md

 In order to make this work, you should set the [`externalDriverFactory`][ref-config-extdriverfactory] and [`externalDbType`][ref-config-extdbtype] properties in your `cube.js` configuration file.
-These properties cal also be set through the environment variables.
+These properties can also be set through the environment variables.

 [ref-config-extdbtype]: /config#options-reference-external-db-type